nitrologic/fountain/README.md

 Home of nitrologic Slop Fountain — a 4th generation roha foundry forge LLM tool.

-Exposing 249 models from 8 providers the LLM research project Fountain 1.5.0 ⛲ approaches connected.
+Addressing 267 models from 7 providers <del>249 models from 8 providers</del> the LLM research project Fountain 1.5.3 ⛲ approaches connected.

 > Planet earth is blue and there is nothing I can do - David Bowie